wswu001/Statistical-Analysis-on-Covid-19/README.md

-# STA207 Final-Project
-# Covid-19 data analysis
+# Statistical Analysis on Covid-19 Vaccines and Positive

 The goal of this project is to examine relationship between total positive cases in different countries in 2022 and information of vaccinations.
 Poisson regression , negative binomial regression and multiple linear regression were three approaches used to achieve this goal.